Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/feature-explorer/gene-homology.md

   - href: ../../../ensembl-data/comparative-genomics/reference-collections/reference-collections-june-2025.md
 ---

-# How to find homologous genes in the Entity viewer
+# How to find homologous genes in the Feature explorer

 The Gene relationships panel in the detailed view of a gene contains a homology table.